-In the state of Massachusetts:
+In the State of Massachusetts:

-1. Gas supply connections MUST be performed by a licensed plumber or gas fitter.

-2. When flexible connectors are used, the maximum length shall not exceed 36 in.
-(915 mm).

-3. When lever handle type manual equipment shutoff valves are used, they shall be T-handle valves.

-4. The use of copper tubing for gas piping is NOT approved by the state of Massachusetts.
+- 1. Gas supply connections MUST be performed by a licensed plumber or gas fitter. - 2.
+When flexible connectors are used, the maximum length shall not exceed 36 in.
+(915 mm). - 3.
+When lever handle type manual equipment shutoff valves are used, they shall be T-handle valves. - The use of copper tubing for gas piping is NOT approved by the State of Massachusetts.

-Fig. 30 - Alternate Gas and Electric Entry

-NOTE: Top plate may be field drilled for alternate gas and 115 VAC electric entry.

 Gas piping must be installed in accordance with national and local codes.
-Refer to current edition of NFPA 54/ANSI Z223.1 in the USA.
+Refer to current edition of NFPA 54/ANSI Z223 in the U.S.A.
 Refer to current edition of NSCNGPIC in Canada.